RishikeshDarandale/rishikeshdarandale.github.io/_posts/2018-02-23-deploying-to-oss-sonatype-using-travis.markdown

 > This will create an encrypted file as `my.travis.gpg.enc`.

-> Take a note of a line 'openssl aes-256-cbc -K...`
+> Take a note of a line `openssl aes-256-cbc -K...`

 * Delete the original `my.travis.gpg` file